pingcap/docs/tidb-resource-control.md

 This section describes how to use the resource control feature to manage resource groups and control the resource allocation of each resource group.

-### Methods for estimating capacity
+### Estimate cluster capacity

 Before resource planning, you need to know the overall capacity of the cluster.
 TiDB provides the statement [`CALIBRATE RESOURCE`](/sql-statements/sql-statement-calibrate-resource.md) to estimate the cluster capacity.
-TiDB provides two estimation methods:
+You can use one of the following methods:

 - [Estimate capacity based on actual workload](/sql-statements/sql-statement-calibrate-resource.md#estimate-capacity-based-on-actual-workload)
 - [Estimate capacity based on hardware deployment](/sql-statements/sql-statement-calibrate-resource.md#estimate-capacity-based-on-hardware-deployment)